-DCMS is therefore carrying out a further targeted consultation.
-This consultation is aimed at those respondents who indicated a desire to participate in this further consultation in their response to the main public consultation last year. the consultation has been sent in the form of a PDF attached to an email.
+DCMS therefore carried out this further targeted consultation during March and April 2018.
+The consultation was aimed at those respondents who indicated a desire to participate in this further consultation in their response to the main public consultation in 2017.
+The consultation was sent in the form of a PDF attached to an email.

-In the interest of transparency, the text of the targeted consultation is also being published on this page.
-DCMS welcomes responses from both the targeted recipients and from the public at large.
+In the interest of transparency, the text of the targeted consultation has been published on this page.